annescharf/Workflow-Product-Retriever/README.md

 clarity, aliases or acronyms are accepted.
 Default: `NULL`.

 **Target App Title** (`app_title`): the name of the App comprising the target Product.
-Please ensure the name of the App is accurate.
+Please ensure spelling is accurate.
 Not required if ‘Target App Position in Workflow’ is specified.
-Default:
-`NULL`.
+Default: `NULL`.

 **Target App Position in Workflow** (`app_pos`): Enter the position of the App containing the target Product in the Workflow’s pipeline (note: initial App is in position 1).
 Not required if ‘Target App Title’ is specified.
 Default: `NULL`.

-**Target Product Filename** (`product_file`): the target Product name.
-Please ensure the filename is accurate.
-You can omit the extension, unless multiple artifact files in the target App share the same basename.
+**Target Product Filename** (`product_file`): the target Product filename.
+Please ensure spelling is accurate.
+File extension can be omitted, unless multiple artifact files in the target App share the same basename.
 Currently supported target Product file-types: ‘.rds’, ‘.csv’, and ‘.txt’.
 Default: `NULL`.

-**Duplicated Track IDs** (`track_combine`): If the target Product is a `move2::move2_loc` object, you can choose how to handle potential duplicated track IDs when stacking input and retrieved datasets.
+**Duplicated Track IDs** (`track_combine`): If the target Product is a `move2::move2_loc` object, choose how to handle potential duplicated track IDs when stacking input and retrieved datasets.
 The ‘Merge’ option combines tracks with the same name, while the ‘Rename’ option assigns new names to non-unique tracks.
 Default: ‘Merge’.

 ### Most common errors